mozilla/glean.js/ARCHITECTURE.md

 across multiple platforms.

 Glean provides multiple client SDKs for different programming languages and platforms.
-One of the aspects that guide Glean SDK development is cross-platform compatibility and the Glean JavaScript SDK is no exception to that.
+One of the aspects that guide Glean SDK development is cross-platform consistency and the Glean JavaScript SDK is no exception to that.
 It is built to work on multiple JavaScript platforms -- websites, web extensions, Node.js and QML as of the time of writing -- and to be easily extendable to other platforms as well.